multifidelity_sampling

 An adaptive sampling method that utilizes multifidelity relationships in order to improve efficiency through variance reduction.

 Multifidelity sampling is a recursive sampling scheme for which model ordering is important.
-In the case of an ensemble surrogate model with more than two model instances (either in terms of model forms or resolutions), the multi-model approach of Peherstorfer et al. (2016) is supported for which all model instances can be integrated into the scheme.
-In the special case of two model instances, this collapses to the approach of Ng and Willcox (2014).
-The approach can be used with either a model form sequence or a resolution level sequence, but not both.
+In the case of an ensemble surrogate model with more than two model instances (either in terms of model forms or resolutions or both), the multi-model approach of [PWG16] is supported for which all model instances can be integrated into the scheme.
+In the special case of two model instances, this collapses to the approach of [NgW14].
+The approach can be used with a model form sequence, a resolution level sequence, or a combination of both (all specified form/resolution combinations will be enumerated).

 Control Variate Monte Carlo

-In the case of two model instances (low fidelity denoted as LF and high fidelity denoted as HF), we employ a control variate approach as described in Ng and Willcox (2014):
+In the case of two model instances (low fidelity denoted as LF and high fidelity denoted as HF), we employ a control variate approach as described in [NgW14]:

 \[\hat{Q}_{HF}^{CV} = \hat{Q}_{HF}^{MC} - \beta (\hat{Q}_{LF}^{MC} - \mathbb{E}[Q_{LF}])\]